 It’s hardly a surprise then that people have started standing up for them.
 It came gradually at first, just people urging others to fear less and care more.

-They reminded us all that these few waves of hatred do not matter when we face an ocean of love.
+They reminded us all that these few waves of hatred do not matter when we face gave hands to help with.

 Look around.
 The stories fill the web.
 Ordinary folks, just like you and me, have turned out in support of our healthcare heroes.
 It’s a beautiful thing to see people come together, showing courage in the face of this invisible killer.